-Now and again a horror/comedy comes along that is both intelligent and creative, while equally gore-filled and fun.
-These movies are quite rare, many struggling to manage the interface between gore, comedy, and social discussion, never quite balancing all three.
-However, Two Heads Creek is one of those rare gems that shines within the genre, its gloriously dark script, energetic delivery, and sublime performances dovetailed with a nuanced discussion on nationalism.
+Now and again, a horror/comedy comes along that is both intelligent and creative while equally gore-filled and fun.
+These movies are pretty rare, many struggling to manage the interface between gore, comedy, and social discussion, never quite balancing all three.
+However, Two Heads Creek is one of those rare gems that shines within the genre; its gloriously dark script, energetic delivery, and sublime performances dovetailed with a nuanced discussion on nationalism.
 Here its gore and humour are layered with a cutting dissection of nationalist politics, BREXIT and detention centres as right-wing politics is gloriously fed into a giant mincer.
 The screenplay joyously reflects the humour of The League of Gentlemen, Shaun of the Dead and the horror of The Hills Have Eyes while creating its own new and unique style that is bathed in delicious dark comedy.

 After the death of their British/Polish mother, who ran a butcher’s shop in the heartlands of BREXIT Britain.
 Norman (Jordan Waller) and his thespian sister Annabelle (Kathryn Wilder) are looking to their future.
 Here the insecure and delicate Norman steps back into the butcher’s shop, his sausage-making skills decidedly ropey.
-While in contrast, his confident sister Annabelle itches to sell the business and continue with her acting career; her latest role, a laxative commercial with global reach.
+While in contrast, his confident sister Annabelle itches to sell the business and continue with her acting career – her latest role, a laxative commercial with global reach.
 But, as Norman holds the wake of his mother amidst a disaster zone of meaty morsels, a strange phone call catches him off guard, a reverse charge call from Australia, where a mysterious woman asks after his mother before quickly hanging up.

 READ MORE: FRESH